-The current funding policy for the purpose of the purpose of placing a value on liabilities at the triennial funding valuation at 31 March 2010 and setting contribution rates effective from 1 April 2011, is to assume that future investment returns earned by the Fund over the long term will be ##% per annum greater than the redemption yield on index-linked government bonds at the time of the valuation.
+The current funding policy for the purpose of the purpose of placing a value on liabilities at the triennial funding valuation at 31 March 2010 and setting contribution rates effective from 1 April 2011, is to assume that future investment returns earned by the Fund over the long term will be 1.4% per annum greater than the redemption yield on index-linked government bonds at the time of the valuation.
 The long term in this context would be 20 to 30 years or more.
-(THIS FIGURE TO BE CONSIDERED BY THE PENSIONS COMMITTEE)

-Based on the asset allocation of the Fund at 31 March 2010, this would be equivalent to anticipating excess returns relative to index-linked gilts of ##% per annum from equities and ##% per annum from property and little or no outperformance from other non-equity assets.
-(FIGURES TO BE AGREED WITH THE ACTUARY)
+Based on the asset allocation of the Fund at 31 March 2010, this would be equivalent to anticipating excess returns relative to fixed interest gilts of 1.8% per annum from equities and 0.9% per annum from property and little or no outperformance from other non-equity assets.